This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 63 What types of penalties may companies or their directors, officers or employees face for misconduct in your country?

 If a company is convicted of a crime, it can be sentenced to fines, restitution, disgorgement, forfeiture of property derived from criminal activity, and suspension or debarment.
 Corporate monitors are also sometimes appointed to oversee a company’s ongoing activities.
-Individuals are subject to similar criminal penalties in addition to imprisonment.
+Individuals are subject to similar criminal penalties, in addition to possible imprisonment and other potential collateral consequences.

 64 Where there is a risk of a corporate’s suspension, debarment or other restrictions on continuing business in your country, what options or restrictions apply to a corporate wanting to settle in another country?